jorgeacruz/app-july-ribeiro/README.md

 # Fashion Store to July Ribeiro
-## This app designed to my dear friend July Ribeiro. </br>An simples e-commerce for her sell your products.
+### This app designed to my dear friend July Ribeiro.
+An simples e-commerce for her sell your products.
 </br>

 # Libraries